AntonAverchenkov/cards-http-service/README.md

 If specified, the service will attempt to parse the given file on startup for any persisted sessions.
 On shutdown, the server will write sessions to the given file.
-This mechanism is not fullproof (it will not work if the service hard-crashes).
-However, this should take care of most other cases.
+This mechanism is not foolproof (it will not work if the service hard-crashes).
+However, it should take care of most other cases.

 ## Installation